UMH 32x8x46 [M6] / N38

 In addition to immense strength, neodymium magnets have the following advantages:

-• Key role in advanced technologically fields – find application in computer drives, electric motors, medical devices and very modern machines.
+- Key role in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices and other modern machines.

 Disadvantages of neodymium magnets: